wp-plugins/wp-google-map-plugin/readme.txt

 It's easy!
 Once activated, A locations section created automatically and you can add any number of locations.

-Put [map_locations] shortcode to display map on pages/posts.
-To Customize map using shortcode, Use following parameters.

-zoom - Set the current zoom level. ([map_locations zoom=4])

-width - Set the width of the map. ([map_locations width=900])

-height - Set the height of the map. ([map_locations height=600])

-class - Set the class on map to customize using CSS

-center_latitude - Set the center latitude of the map.

-center_longitude - Set the center longitude of the map.

-container_id - Set ID of the Map's Container Div.

 Notes:

 This plugin for WordPress, the publicly available  If you experience any problems with the plugin, feel free to contact me.